 Being inspired by the cherry blossom (Japenese Sakura) that symbolizes the season of Spring, I hereby combined both eastern and western Spring to DIY Easter Eggs in Sakura theme.
 They are easy to make and with the little time and effort put in, you will be able to decorate this Easter with the state-of-the-art eggs.

 Living in a tropical country, we don’t have the chance to reveal the real Japanese Sakura.
 Instead, we are lucky to have Pink Trumpet trees (Scientific name: Tabebuia rosea, a neotropical tree), they bloom like the cherry blossom in the month of March.
 It is absolute heaven on earth moment to indulge the mind and soul with this beautiful scenery; imagine…. shades of white, pink and purple under the blue sky!
 So romantic 😊

 Over the years, I have made some Easter projects and I am glad to progress as I continue to create and share.
 The blue mini bunny sachet next to the Sakura Easter Egg is one of them which I did 3 years ago.
-For more Easter’s project to make, click here.
+Find out more Easter crafts to DIY!

 DIY Easter Eggs

 Materials & Tools:

 1. Plastic eggs

 3. Flower sequins, pink